Attendance, Absence, & Duty Hours Policy

 Summative examinations may be delayed only for reasons of illness, or under unusual circumstances for compelling personal reasons.
 In all instances, approval to delay a summative examination must be obtained from the student’s college dean in advance of the examination unless there is an emergency that precludes it.
 Students who seek to delay these examinations for medical reasons also must be seen by the Department of Student Health and Wellness or their PCP unless the student has flu-like or COVID symptoms, in which case they should call Student Health and Wellness (924-5362) to see if a visit is warranted.
 After approval is given to delay a summative examination, it is the student’s responsibility to inform the appropriate system leader or course director and to arrange a time for examination make-up.
 The exam may not be taken prior to the scheduled date and time and a student forfeits the right to challenge examination items to avoid delaying the post exam review process.
 There is no make-up for other scored interim activities.

-It is the expectation that students will be present in person for their clinical duties in Phase 2 and 3 according to the schedules outlined by their course and clerkship directors.
+It is the expectation that students will be present in person for their clinical duties and attend all required academic activities in Phase 2 and 3 according to the schedules outlined by their course and clerkship directors.

 Orientations for all clerkships are required and an absence shall preclude a student from being able to participate in that clerkship.